Harnam99/Lab-Program-2-/README.md

 # Lab-Program-2
-Study and implement the decision tree classifier on the breast cancer dataset using Scikit learn in python.
+Study and implement the decision tree classifier on the breast cancer dataset using Sklearn in python.